 Some physicians who are specialized in certain areas of medicine may choose not to review or even read the radiologist’s report.
 In their opinion, all they need are the images from the study in order for them to proceed with their diagnosis and possible eventual treatment plan.
 However, no matter the physician who orders an imaging exam to be completed at DIS, our radiology staff will always issue a report and have it sent and made available to the doctor.

-DIS, together with Reliant Radiology, LLC, provides a high level of radiological expertise usually not found at independently-owned imaging organizations.
+Diagnostic Imaging Services, together with Reliant Radiology, LLC, provides a high level of radiological expertise usually not found at independently-owned imaging organizations.
 The right study done for the right purpose and completing the right radiology interpretation.
-That’s what we do at DIS.
+That’s what we do.

 Choose independent and save.
 Choose Diagnostic Imaging Services: doctor trusted and patient preferred.